paneer-tikka/react_actioncable_counter/README.md

 # README

-This is a sample app that uses react_on_rails to create a simple counter react component.
+This is a sample app that uses [react_on_rails](https://github.com/shakacode/react_on_rails) to create a simple real-time counter.
-The react component subscribes to messages brodcast on an actioncable channel and updates the count on screen in real-time.
+The react component subscribes to messages brodcast on an [ActionCable](http://edgeguides.rubyonrails.org/action_cable_overview.html) channel and updates the count on screen in real-time.

 * Rails version
 5